 Bougainvillea produce flame licks of color on a vine that can easily be trained to a vertical surface.
-The brilliant hot pinks and evocative orange tones spice up the landscape in warmer zones.
-The plants are perennial in United States Department of Agriculture zone 10 but are more suited to containers and annual use in zones 7 to 9.
+The brilliant, hot pinks and evocative, orange tones spice up the landscape in warmer zones.
+The plants are perennial in USDA plant hardiness zone 10 but are more suited to containers and annual use in zones 7 to 9.
 Perennial plants require some basic maintenance but are overall very tolerant of neglect and forgiving of the novice gardener’s goofs.
 Learn how to prune a bougainvillea as part of its vertical training and to help increase the impact of this tropical plant.

 The bougainvillea plant is native to Brazil and introduced to Europe in the 19th century.
 The famous Kew gardens were instrumental in the propagation and spread of the plants.
 Trimming bougainvilleas yields cuttings that were rooted and grown on for new specimens.